DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/camera-studio-guide/Filters.rst

 |

-Our intensity metric is based off of the average pixel intensity value from the four fringe projections from capture.
-The threshold helps filter out outliers that are caused by low quality pixels within dark areas in an image.
-Generally we see that for objects with low reflectivity, the algorithm is not able conduct 3D reconstruction and thus computes incorrect points there.
+Our intensity metric is based on the average pixel intensity value from the four fringe projections from capture.
+The threshold helps filter out outliers that are caused by low-quality pixels within dark areas in an image.
+Generally, we see that for objects with low reflectivity, the algorithm is not able to conduct 3D reconstruction and thus computes incorrect points there.
 The value of the intensity threshold corresponds to the averaged RGB value we want to filter at.

 e.g. When the intensity threshold is 20, all the pixels in the final image with values <= 20 will be filtered out.